TimOliver/TOCropViewController/ISSUE_TEMPLATE.md

+- [ ] I have read this issue template and provided all possible information.
+- [ ] I'm using CocoaPods and have run `pod update` before filing this issue.

 > Thanks for considering filing an issue!
 Before proceeding, please consider
 > the type of issue you're filing and make sure to supply the proper details
 > needed for it! :)